Level/abstract-level/README.md

 ### Excluding tests

 As not every implementation can be fully compliant due to limitations of its underlying storage, some tests may be skipped.
 This must be done via `db.supports` which is set via the constructor.
-For example, to skip snapshot tests:
+For example, to skip tests of implicit snapshots:

 ```js
 const { AbstractLevel } = require('abstract-level')